 GRA 345 Design Rhetoric.
-(3) F, S Development of critical thinking and expression of ideas in concise and persuasive written and spoken form.
+(3) F, S

+Development of critical thinking and expression of ideas in concise and persuasive written and spoken form.
 Prerequisites: ENG 101, 102.
 General Studies: L2.

 GRA 382 Graphic Representation.
+(3) F

-(3) F Studio practice in drawing with an application toward graphic communication.
-6 hours a work which be repeated even for anoth Protoward graphic communication.
+Studio practice in drawing with an application toward graphic communication.
 6 hours a week.
 May be repeated once for credit.
 Prerequisite: GRA 284.